You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 Why saying “good job” to kids isn’t good

-One of the tough parts of parenthood is that, even with good intentions, we can still be saying the wrong things.
-I’ve stopped myself from saying things like “Good boy,” no matter how well meaning.
+One of the tough parts of good parenting is that, even with well-meaning intentions, we can still be saying the wrong things.

-But “good job” still—to this day—keeps slipping from my mouth.
-And for the most part, so long as it’s said lovingly, we’re fine.
+But, to this day, I have a knee-jerk tendency to say “good job.”
+And for the most part, so long as it’s said lovingly, doing so isn’t the end of the world.
 But after reading several parenting books, I learned that there are several reasons to avoid saying it if you can help it.
 Later, I’ll share what we can say instead.

 1. Kids rely too much on our opinion to feel good